davidmarsoni/llog/README.md

 flask run
 ```

-p.s you can add the `--debug` flag to the command to enable debug mode.
+P.S.
+You can add the `--debug` flag to the command to enable debug mode.

-then go to [http://localhost:5000](http://localhost:5000) to see the app in action.
+Then go to [http://localhost:5000](http://localhost:5000) to see the app in action.

 ## Deploy to Google Cloud Run
 This project is designed to be deployed on Google Cloud Run.
 The deployment process is automated using a Dockerfile, which allows you to build and run the application in a containerized environment.

-Note: that the deployment has been automated with the google cloud build service.
+Note that the deployment has been automated with the google cloud build service.
 Each time you push a new commit on the main branch, the service will automatically build and deploy the new version of the app to Google Cloud Run.

 The following section then describes how to deploy the app manually if you need to test the deployment of a particular commit or if you want to deploy the app to a different project.